AnkitT0204/Dice-App-/README.md

-# Dice-App-
+# quize-game-
-Dice App using flutter
+quize game using flutter